jrs0/icdb/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ICDB: A database library for Microsoft SQL Server
+# ICDB: a database library for Microsoft SQL Server

 <!-- badges: start -->
 <!-- badges: end -->